anne-urai/slow_drift_correction/README.md

 - why is `estDrift` computed by multiplying `Cs`?
 Sort of scaling to compensate for A = 1?
 - would analysis work with only 500 trial per participant? or would a switching LDS where the drifting criterion jumps between observers be better?
 - why all these functions with `noInput` and not use the default function of the package?
-- why is drift mean centered in data simulation?
+- why is the slow drift in data simulation mean centered?

 ### Plan van aanpak
 1. [x] answer: with our trial counts, can we even expect to get good fits?